Surveillance powers

 Search and Surveillance Act 2012, s 63

-If criminal proceedings are commenced, raw surveillance data (including visual footage and audio recordings) can be kept by the police until:
+If criminal proceedings have begun, raw surveillance data (including visual footage and audio recordings) can be kept by the police until:

-- the criminal proceedings related to the offence for which the surveillance was collected (including appeals) have finished, or
+- the criminal proceedings related to the offence that the surveillance was collected (including appeals) have finished, or

 - any appeal period for those criminal proceedings has expired (whichever is latest).